kernighan/archeage-3mle/mml-guide.md

 General notes on using MML in archeage

-* If 64th notes are present, the tempo must be divisbile by 6.
-This includes dotted 32nd notes or staccato 32nd notes.
+* If 32nd notes are present, the tempo must be divisbile by 6.
 It is suggested when importing a MIDI into 3MLE to use 1/64th note Quantization.

 * Default archeage volume is 100 (v100).
 Max is 127 (v127).

-*  Volume conversion: 3mle = archeage
+* Max tempo is 259 for Archeage

+* Any tempo changes must only be done in the first track.
+All other tracks will inherit them automatically.
+If there are tracks outside of track one that do tempo changes, good luck.

+* Arpeggiated chords can generally be represented by using 32nd note rests between each member of the chord.
+The lowest note would have its full length, the second note would start with a 32nd note rest, followed by the rest of the duration, the 3rd note with a 16th note rest (32nd rest twice) and then the rest of the duration, etc.  These obviously take one track per note, so a 3-note arpeggiated chord requires 3 tracks.
+This works well with eigth note up to whole note arpeggiated chords.
+For 16th note arpeggiated chords, 64th note rests need to be used.

+The following items can be fixed using the 3mle-archeage.py script in the [tools](https://bitbucket.org/yunohu/music-list/src/main/tools/) directory.
+See the documentation there.

+*  Volume (velocity) conversion from 3MLE to Archeage:

 | 3MLE | Archeage |
 | ---- | -------- |